Sports Diver in 25/26

 The cost of doing Sports Diver with WUSAC in 25/26 is £350.
 We know this is a lot of money, but due to BSAC’s volunteer instructor system this cost is at least half what would you pay with another agency.
 Sports Diver qualifies you internationally, for life.

-This money is used to cover the cost of kit repairs, air fills, accommodation, vehicle hire, fuel and the qualification pack itself.
+This money is used to cover the cost of kit repairs, air fills, accommodation, vehicle hire, fuel, a year of BSAC membership and the qualification pack itself.
 Any profit is invested straight back into the club to buy and service equipment.